Weburz/selfhosted-runners/README.md

 publicly accessible for anyone interested in using them for their self-hosting needs (or as a source of reference).

+## Disclaimer Before Using the Script

+1. You are **REQUESTED** to audit the script and identify any thing which might cause issues on the system, the script ought to be run on.
+Neither the authors of the script, nor Weburz will be liable to any damage caused to your system when running this script.

+2. The script requires a working installation of Python (ideally, Python v3.12 and above) and will **ONLY** download the runners for Linux machines.
+So, if you want the script to run on Windows/MacOS machines, please open a PR with a brief description of the changes you want introduced to the script(s).

+3. The script also downloads the runners for systems running on x64 machines.
+A future update will _probably_ support a more robust way to automatically fetch the appropriate runners to install.
+PR are welcome by the way if you want such a functionality at the earliest.

+4. Do note, the script as it is right now will configure and install n runners if it is invoked n times.
+A future update _might_ change this behaviour so please share your ideas if you are aware of any better ways to handle the behaviour.

 ## Usage Guidelines

 The [`scripts`](./scripts) directory contains some Python files (named